‘Tis the Holiday Season!

 Diffuse according to the instructions for your diffuser.
 The original recipe suggests a diffusion time of 5 minutes but I find that 15 minutes is perfect when diffused into a large room.
 This aromatic blend works well when made into a room mist.
 (Recipe adapted from wlnaturalhealth.com)

 Let’s scent some stationary and wrapping paper!
-Into a small glass bottle (with orifice reducer) blend
+Blend the following in a small glass bottle

 - 10 drops of frankincense essential oil,